markstringer-dti/markstringer-dti.github.io/dti.md

 ## Chapter 3 - Trench Warfare

-Two members of my team were supposed to be putting their software on a client's machine.
+Two members of my team were supposed to be putting our software on a client's machine.
 They'd written a script to run on a clean machine that would put our software where it needed to be.
 They'd tried the script on a practice machine.
 It had run without any problems.
 They kept trying to run the script on the client's machine.
 It kept failing.

 They ran some diagnostic tests.
 The machines that they were putting the software on were supposed to be "clean".
-There weren't supposed to have any other software installed on them.
+They weren't supposed to have any other software installed on them.
 They were supposed to just have the base operating system.
-But running the tools we had to check for problems, it turned out that they already had other software running on them.
+But running the tools we had, to check for problems, it turned out that they already had other software installed which was clashing with the stuff that we were trying add.
 When guys from my team pointed this out to the people who were supplying the servers, they began to act very strangely.

 It was a Sunday afternoon.
 And I was in an emergency meeting.
 The topic of the emergency meeting had been what we were going to do about the failure of my team to load our software on the client's machine.
 The client was implying very strongly that the reason we'd failed was because our guys weren't up to the job.
 Just like the guys in the server room, when I brought up the subject of other software already running on the servers the client became evasive.
 He moved the topic of the emergency meeting onto what we should do about our four o'clock emergency meeting.
 Our three o'clock emergency meeting had overrun so long that we were now in it.
 Or were we?
 Clearly this was something that we needed to spend time on our weekend discussing.

 Ultimately the mystery of software already running on the clean servers was solved.
 The company that was providing the servers was in dispute with the client's organisation.
 While they were in dispute, they were working to the letter of their written agreement.
 The original agreement had been written months ago.
 It mentioned some software that should be installed.
 So, the server guys were providing servers that already had this software, even though they knew it would break ours.

 That's part of why they were behaving so oddly.
 But the other part is that the written agreement to provide the servers was officially secret.
 So even as they saw our guys failing, and they knew why, they felt they weren't legally allowed to tell us.
-As the great philosopher James Brown once said "I don't know karate, but I know kerayzee" And that's what this was.
+As the great philosopher James Brown once said:

+>> "I don't know karate, but I know kerayzee"

+And that's what this was.
 Crazy.

 Eventually we found out.
 Eventually it was admitted that there was no chance that the project could go live that week.
-I left the project the next week and never heard of it again, I'm certain it never delivered.
+I left the project the next week and I never heard of it again, I'm certain it never delivered.

 I'm going to use the term "trench warfare" in this chapter.
 And I'm going to use it to mean any project which is going to fail unless the way it is set up, structured and managed is changed.
 Why are we talking about trench warfare now?
 Because in the last chapter, we were talking about pirate ships.
 Yes, I know, I know, I'm mixing metaphors.

 What I mean by trench warfare is any project that is hugely expensive in terms of money, effort and human suffering and doesn't get anywhere.
 A main cause of trench warfare is a refusal (or active prevention) earlier in the project to deal with the problems that it faces.
 The main effect of this is pretty much guaranteed failure.
 But on the way to that inevitable conclusion, there is more and more strident demand for "agreed" activity.
 Activity at almost any cost, no matter how frantic, pointless and damaging it might be.

 Working late.
 Working weekends, holidays being cancelled or frowned on.
-There is insistence on a "positive, can do attitude."
+There is an insistence on a "positive, can do attitude."
 These are signs that you're working on a trench warfare project.
-At the same time, trying to deal with the problems that the project faces that's not well received.
+At the same time, trying to deal with the problems that the project faces is not well received.
 It's regarded as "negative" or "defeatist".

-Other signs are lots of staff leaving drinks and staff being signed off long-term sick, or with stress.
-Ex members of staff bringing lawsuits against the company, this is also a bad sign.
+Staff leaving drinks every Friday?
+Staff being signed off long-term sick?
+Or with stress?
+Ex members of staff bringing lawsuits against the company?
+These are also signs.

 I must confess, I still haven't found a way of remaining calm when I get a certain kind of complaint from senior management.
 The complaint that the team isn't looking stressed enough.